dtreskunov/docker-image-reasonml/README.md

 ```

 ### Work on your project's source code
-This will mount the source you have (on the Docker host) as the `/src` directory in the container.
-Unfortunately, this doesn't seem to work when using [docker-machine](https://docs.docker.com/machine/) on Windows.
+This will mount the source you have (on the Docker host) as the `/project` directory in the container.
+On Windows, `<path-to-project>` should be of the form `/c/users/...`.

 ```
-docker run --rm -it -v /<path-to-project>:/src -w /src dtreskunov/reasonml emacs .
+docker run --rm -it -v /<path-to-project>:/src -w /project dtreskunov/reasonml emacs .
 ```

 ### Emacs GUI via X Server